-The Corporation's overall expenses were two percent higher for the quarter compared to last year.
-Labour costs were higher due mainly to general inflation.
-The MV Leif Ericson, MV Highlanders, and MV Atlantic Vision went to dry dock in the quarter increasing maintenance costs.
-There were also several corporate initiatives expensed in the quarter compared to last year increasing non-labour costs.
-The significant drop in crude oil has resulted in lower fuel costs year over, partially offset by realized losses on financial derivatives.
+The Corporation's overall expenses were one percent lower for the quarter and less than half of one percent higher year to date when compared to prior year.
+The drop in crude oil has resulted in lower fuel costs year over year, partially offset by fuel swap settlements recognized as realized losses on financial derivatives.
 The charter agreement for the MV Atlantic Vision was renewed this year at a lower daily rate resulting in lower cost for the quarter compared to last year.
 Employee future benefits expenses are higher on an actuarial basis due to changes in actuarial assumptions such as discount rates, and expected return on plan assets, while amortization is lower.
+Operating costs are three percent higher for the quarter, and eight percent higher year to date.
+There was increased spend on Corporate initiatives and planned projects.